The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 SENSS Hearing Impairment Team, all children with hearing loss which might impact on educational access are referred by health to this team.

-Oxfordshire County Council Sensory Impairment Team works with Oxfordshire children who have a hearing loss, visual loss or both.
+Oxfordshire County Council Sensory Impairment Support for people who have a hearing loss, visual loss or both.

 Helplines